 Athletes and their parents have certain responsibilities to uphold even before tryouts begin.
 All of the following requirements must be satisfied before any student will be allowed to tryout, practice, or participate on an athletic team.

-This form must be completed, signed by the parents/guardians and the physician and submitted to the coach and school nurse to be kept on file.
-Athletes must have a current year physical exam form on file in order to be cleared and eligible for athletic participation, including out of season workouts during the school year.
-It is suggested that physical exams be scheduled over the summer months so the entire school year will be cleared for athletic participation.
+This form must be completed, signed by the parents/guardians and the physician and submitted to the school nurse to be kept on file.
+Athletes’ must have a “current year” physical exam form on file in order to be cleared and eligible for athletic participation, including out of season workouts during the school year.
+All immunizations must be up to date.
+Approved immunization exemption requests currently on file will be honored.
+It is suggested that physical exams be scheduled over the summer months so the entire school year will be cleared for athletic participation (downloadable health examination form).

 This form must be completed and signed by the parents/guardians.
 Sports to be played should be indicated as well as all applicable insurance information.
-This form should be submitted to the Athletic Trainer’s Office.
+This form should be submitted to the Athletic Trainer’s Office (downloadable permit form).

-This form must be signed by the athlete, his/her parents/guardians, and coaches as evidence of reading and understanding the information contained in the Athletic Handbook.
+This form must be signed by the Athlete, his/her parents/guardians, and coaches as evidence of reading and understanding the information contained in the Athletic Handbook.
 Athletes who tryout and are selected as team members must bring this form with them to the preseason “Meet the Coaches” night for their sport.
 This meeting is mandatory for rostered players and their parents.
-Failure to attend this meeting and to submit this Compliance Form will result in the athlete being rendered ineligible for participation until all forms are submitted.
+Failure to attend this meeting and to submit this Compliance Form will result in the athlete being rendered ineligible for participation until all forms are submitted (downloadable compliance form).

 - Efforts evaluated over the tryout period are the most important factors used to determine team selection.
 Out of season workouts, camps, or other sport participation are not considered as criteria for selecting team rosters.